PaddlePaddle/PaddleOCR/deploy/cpp_infer/readme_en.md

 ```

 * Multi-language inference is also supported in PaddleOCR, you can refer to [recognition tutorial](../../doc/doc_en/recognition_en.md) for more supported languages and models in PaddleOCR.
 Specifically, if you want to infer using multi-language models, you just need to modify values of `char_list_file` and `rec_model_dir` in file `tools/config.txt`.
+The corresponding relationship between the multi-language model and the dictionary file can be found in [document](../../doc/doc_en/multi_languages_en.md#inference)

 The detection results will be shown on the screen, which is as follows.